 - Why did police investigators lie repeatedly to members of Kyle’s family?

-- Why did witnesses who were there that night appear to change their stories every time they were deposed?
+- Why did witnesses who were there that night, including David Miscavige’s twin sister Denise Miscavige Gentile, and her husband Gerald Gentile, change their stories every time they were deposed?

 “There are countless other questions and mysteries about Kyle’s passing.
 Yet there are few answers.